lyunm1206/RPP_CVPR2024/README.md

 ## SIREN experiments

-Our experiments on SIREN are based on the official [SIREN](https://github.com/vsitzmann/siren) code.<br>
+Our experiments on SIREN are based on the official code for the paper [SIREN](https://github.com/vsitzmann/siren) code.<br>

 This repository does not contain any image dataset used in the manuscript.<br>
 We used Kodak, DIV2K, CLIC for our main experiments.
 (Section 3.1. in our paper for details)